h908714124/auto-builder/README.md

 The forced repetition is, by auto-value's design choice, also present in [some auto-value extensions](https://github.com/gabrielittner/auto-value-with).

-The single purpose of auto-builder is to make [auto-value](https://github.com/google/auto/tree/master/value) more convenient.
+The purpose of auto-builder is to make [auto-value](https://github.com/google/auto/tree/master/value) more convenient (and more efficient, see <a href="#caching">caching</a>).
-If you're not using auto-value, then auto-builder will not be helpful.
+If you're not using auto-value with builders, then auto-builder will not be helpful.

 ### Quick start